-Mitchell asked how much value can be placed on the oceanographic data's effect on CPUE.

-Langley replied that they were not in the position yet to use the catch and effort data from the Pacific Island fleets and they will continue to rely on a broader-scale regional CPUE as a regional index.
-He did not believe they are able to remove the oceanographic effects and then use that as an abundance trend of a stock.
+Mr. Mitchell asked how much value can be placed on the oceanographic data's effect on CPUE.
+Mr. Langley replied that they were not in the position yet to use the catch and effort data from the Pacific Island fleets and they will continue to rely on a broader-scale regional CPUE as a regional index.
+He does not believe they are able to remove the oceanographic effects and then use that as an abundance trend of a stock.

-Ward asked if, as Pacific Island fleets upgrade to larger vessels and gain knowledge on tracking oceanography, they can expect to maintain high catch rates and experience fewer large fluctuations in catch rates.

-Langley replied that the key factor in these fleets is that they are essentially locked into a small EEZ with little flexibility in terms of their operation to maximize overall efficiency, given that there are strong and consistent trends in seasonality.
-Improvement with greater efficiency and knowledge would be minimal in this context, and there would not likely be substantial change in levels of CPUE.
+Mr. Ward asked that as Pacific Island fleets upgrade to larger vessels and gain knowledge on tracking oceanography, can they expect to maintain high catch rates and experience fewer large fluctuations in catch rates.
+Mr. Langley replied that the key factor in these fleets is that they are essentially locked into a small EEZ with little flexibility in terms of their operation to maximize overall efficiency, given that there are strong and consistent trends in seasonality.
+Improvement with greater efficiency and knowledge would be minimal in this context and likely there would not be substantial change in levels of CPUE.

-Dalzell asked if it was possible to develop an optimum density of hooks per unit area with regard to the economic reference point.

-Langley said he believed it would be possible on average but a large degree of interannual variability and seasonal variability still has to be dealt with.
+Mr. Dalzell asked if it was possible to develop an optimum density hooks per unit area with regard to the economic reference point.
+Mr. Langley believes it would on average, but one has still deal with a large degree of inter-annual variability and seasonal variability.
 Management concerns would also extend to being overly directive to fishermen as to how to fish.

-Sloan asked how realistic the unfished biomass estimate to have over a 20-year period is.

-Langley replied that it is essentially driven by recruitment.
+Mr. Sloan asked how realistic is the unfished biomass estimate to halve over a 20-year period.
+Mr. Langley replied that is essentially driven by recruitment.
 Information used in the model comes from size distribution and the population as a long-term recruitment index, as well as integrating the catch and effort data.
-Since the model is trying to provide a lot, a trend that emerges in declining abundance, as in the index by the CPUE trend, can be interpreted in two ways as increasing fishing mortality or decreasing recruitment.
+Since the model is trying to provide a lot, a trend that emerges in declining abundance as in the index by the CPUE trend can be interpreted in two ways as increasing Fs or decreasing recruitment.
 The model's information is statistically providing the best interpretation by estimating the recruitment to have declined in the stock.

-4.2 Oceanography, Catch and Relative Abundance
+Oceanography, Catch and Relative Abundance